 Ph: 0438 757 708 or 0417 940 563

-The Gravity Discovery Centre is an exciting science education centre just one hour North of Perth and home to the Leaning Tower of Gingin.
+Gravity Discovery Centre and Observatory is an exciting science education centre just a 30min drive south of Guilderton and home to the Leaning Tower of Gingin.
 Experience hands-on science exhibits and learn about the latest discoveries in science and technology and their relevance to your everyday life.

 109 Military Road, Muckenburra, Gingin